Russia-Ukraine War: What to know on Russia's war in Ukraine

 DIPLOMATIC EFFORTS

-U.S. Secretary of State Antony Blinken was in Moldova pledging America’s support to the small Western-leaning former Soviet republic.
+Intense diplomatic efforts continued, with U.S. Secretary of State Antony Blinken in Moldova pledging America’s support to the small Western-leaning former Soviet republic.
 The country is coping with an influx of refugees from Ukraine and keeping an eye on Russia’s intensifying war with its neighbor.

-A third round of talks between Russia and Ukraine will take place Monday, according to Davyd Arakhamia, a member of the Ukrainian delegation.
-He gave no additional details, including where they would take place.
+Blinken says the United States and its allies are having a “very active discussion” about banning the import of Russian oil and natural gas.

-Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of children, women and older people from besieged cities.
+In a call with Putin that lasted nearly two hours on Sunday, French President Emmanuel Macron repeated calls for Russia to halt military operations, protect civilians and allow humanitarian aid.
+A French official reported that Putin said he does not intend to attack nuclear plants.

-Meanwhile, Israel’s prime minister returned Sunday from a trip to Russia where he met Putin and discussed the war.
+The director general of the International Atomic Energy Agency, Rafael Mariano Grossi, said Sunday that Ukrainian staff at the country’s largest nuclear plant are now required to seek approval for any operation, even maintenance, from the Russians.
+The Zaporizhzhya plant was seized by the Russians last week.

-Naftali Bennett flew to Moscow on Saturday, where he met the Russian leader for three hours.
-Bennett spoke to Zelenskyy after his meeting with Putin.
+Putin continued to blame the war on the Ukrainian leadership, saying, “They are calling into question the future of Ukrainian statehood.”
+In a call with Turkish President Recep Tayyip Erdogan on Sunday, Putin said the invasion could be halted only “only if Kyiv ceases hostilities,” according to a Kremlin account.

-Bennett’s trip was the latest attempt at diplomacy in the Russia-Ukraine crisis.
+Israel’s prime minister spoke with Putin on Sunday, a day after they met directly in Russia.
 Israel is one of the few countries that has good working relations with both Russia and Ukraine.

 THE HUMANITARIAN SITUATION

 Ukrainian refugees continued to pour into neighboring countries, including Poland, Romania and Moldova.
-The number of people who have left Ukraine since fighting began has now reached 1.5 million, according to U.N. refugee agency..
+The number of people who have left since fighting began has now reached 1.5 million, according to U.N. refugee agency.

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine